xKhronoz/SSH-GeoIP-Filter/README.md

 The `mmdblookup` supports both IPv4 and IPv6 addresses, and different mmdb database files such as GeoLite2-ASN.mmdb, GeoLite2-City.mmdb, GeoLite2-Country.mmdb etc depending on your subscription with MaxMind, but the free GeoLite2 would be more than enough for GeoIP filtering.

-The script currently uses the `GeoLite2-Country.mmdb` file to do iso country code lookup, and could be changed depending on your needs.
+The script currently uses the `GeoLite2-Country.mmdb` file to do [two-letter country code](https://dev.maxmind.com/geoip/docs/databases/city-and-country#:~:text=City-,country_iso_code,-string%20(2)) lookup, refered to as `ISO 3166-1 alpha-2`.
+It could be changed depending on your needs by editing the `ALLOW_COUNTRIES` line in the script.

 ## GeoIP by MaxMind